yenthusiastic/ARP07/documentation/Software_documentation.md

 #### 2.4.
 Install OpenCV
-**NOTE:** To avoid long installing time, the complete OS image with PyQt5, Seabreeze and OpenCV is made on 12.07.19.
+**NOTE:** To avoid long installing time, the complete OS image with PyQt5, Seabreeze and OpenCV was made on 12.07.19.
 See instructions [here](image_instructions.md).

 ##### For manual installations:
-Use the [install_opencv.sh](../code/thu/install_opencv4.sh) installation script to install OpenCV.
+Use the [install_opencv4.sh](../code/thu/install_opencv4.sh) installation script to install OpenCV.

-**IMPORTANT - Perform following steps before executing the script**
+**IMPORTANT - Perform following steps before executing the script:**
 - Increase the SWAP on the Pi by changing CONF_SWAPSIZE in the file `/etc/dphys-swapfile`.
 If you do not perform this step it’s very likely that your Pi will hang.
 ```
 sudo nano /etc/dphys-swapfile
 ```
 - In this file, change `CONF_SWAPSIZE=2048`.
-Then restart the sawp service:
+Then restart the SWAP service:
 ```
 sudo /etc/init.d/dphys-swapfile stop
 sudo /etc/init.d/dphys-swapfile start
 ```
-- Execute the instalaltion script
+- Execute the installation script
 ```bash
 bash install_opencv.sh
 ```